 You can’t get more Slovene than this.

 During St Martin’s Day celebrations, you can taste young wines anywhere in Slovenia.
-Restaurants, wine bars, and organised St Martin’s Day celebrations are now teeming with young wines.
+Restaurants, wine bars, and organized St Martin’s Day celebrations are now teeming with young wines.
 You could even join a wine tour around some of Slovenia’s most popular wine regions, vineyards, and wine cellars.
-Or pick out your favourite wineries and check out their St Martin’s Day events.
+Or pick out your favorite wineries and check out their St Martin’s Day events.

 Happy St Martin’s!

 Choose which cookies you want to allow.
 You can change these settings at any time.

 These cookies are essential for the website to function and cannot be switched off.